Skip to main contentSkip to main navigationSkip to footer content

 Except for visiting students, all SCC students are eligible to apply for financial aid benefits at SCC.
 Your eligibility and level of support will be determined by the benefits program to which you are applying.

-Visiting students—those who are earning their degrees elsewhere—should check with their home institution to see if their exisiting financial aid benefits will cover the cost of their SCC classes through a consortium agreement.
+Visiting students—those who are earning their degrees elsewhere—should check with their home institution to see if their existing financial aid benefits will cover the cost of their SCC classes through a consortium agreement.

 Last day to receive a 100% tuition refund for dropped courses